Assassination of Mahatma Gandhi: Tributes

-After the assassination, Prime Minister Jawaharlal Nehru addressed the nation by radio:
+After the assassination, Prime Minister of India Jawaharlal Nehru addressed the nation by radio:

 Friends and comrades, the light has gone out of our lives, and there is darkness everywhere, and I do not quite know what to tell you or how to say it.
 Our beloved leader, Bapu as we called him, the father of the nation, is no more.
 Perhaps I am wrong to say that; nevertheless, we will not see him again, as we have seen him for these many years, we will not run to him for advice or seek solace from him, and that is a terrible blow, not only for me, but for millions and millions in this country.

-Muhammad Ali Jinnah, Governor general and founder of Pakistan, on the day of Gandhi's assassination, said:
+Muhammad Ali Jinnah, Governor-General of Pakistan and founder of Pakistan, on the day of Gandhi's assassination, said:

 I am shocked to learn of the most dastardly attack on the life of Mr. Gandhi, resulting in his death.
 Whatever our political differences, he was one of the greatest men produced by the Hindu community, and a leader who commanded their universal confidence and respect.
 I wish to express my deep sorrow, and sincerely sympathize with the great Hindu community and his family in their bereavement at this momentous, historical and critical juncture so soon after the birth of freedom for Hindustan and Pakistan.
 The loss of dominion of India is irreparable, and it will be very difficult to fill the vacuum created by the passing way of such a great man at this moment.

 Gandhi's death was mourned around the world.
-Field Marshal Jan Smuts, former prime minister of South Africa, and once Gandhi's adversary, said:
+Field Marshal Jan Smuts, Prime Minister of South Africa, and once Gandhi's adversary, said:

 Gandhi was one of the great men of my time and my acquaintance with him over a period of more than 30 years has only deepened my high respect for him however much we differed in our views and methods.
 A prince among men has passed away and we grieve with India in her irreparable loss.

-The British prime minister Clement Attlee said in a radio address to the nation on the night of January 30, 1948:
+The Prime Minister of the United Kingdom Clement Attlee said in a radio address to the nation on the night of January 30, 1948: